-Opening Autumn 2017: New SEN day school for children with communication and associated difficulties.
+Specialist Day School for children with communication challenges and associated difficulties.

 About Our School

-Aurora Redehall School will support children aged 6-16 years with communication difficulties typically associated with Asperger’s Syndrome and Autism.
+Aurora Redehall School supports children aged 6-19 years with communication difficulties typically associated with Asperger’s Syndrome and Autism.

-Redehall School will provide an environment conducive to learning for this specific student profile, designed to help them re-engage with learning and enjoy school life.
-With the right support, most students will have the opportunity to achieve academic success and work towards GCSEs.
+Redehall School provides a learning structure and environment conducive to this specific student profile, designed to help them re-engage with learning and enjoy school life.
+With the right support, most students have the opportunity to achieve academic success and can work towards GCSEs and equivalent qualifications.

-Specialist teaching and therapy support, together with small classes and a nurturing approach will give them the opportunity to work at a pace that’s right for them.
-We’ll help build self-esteem and confidence, work on strategies to support students’ individual needs and enable them to focus on their education, alongside the development of their social skills.
+Specialist teaching and integrated therapeutic support, together with small classes and a nurturing approach give them the opportunity to work at a pace that’s right for them.
+We help build self-esteem and confidence, work on strategies to support students’ individual needs and enable them to focus on their education, alongside the development of their social skills.

 It’s quite simple – we believe in empowering uniqueness.
 We want every child and young person to achieve their full potential; educationally, socially and personally.
 We work with students to help them grow and develop in their own unique and inspiring ways.

-Ultimately, our aim is to ensure young people are prepared for their future, by giving them strategies to have choices in life – whether that’s further education, which includes being able to access mainstream settings, training or to explore job opportunities.
+Ultimately, our aim is to ensure young people are prepared for their future, by giving them strategies to have choices in life – whether that’s further education, which includes being able to access mainstream settings, training, college or to explore job opportunities.

 The school occupies a small site near Horley in Surrey, designed to provide all the essential resources, but on a smaller scale that is easier for students to cope with and better suited to their needs.